cb-agr/agriPlot/README.md

 **Arguments**

-fieldBookLL: fieldBook with Latitude and Longitude for plots
+fieldBookLL: fieldBook with Latitude and Longitude for plots (i.e. output from agriPlot)

 **Examples**